depicted-candela/TransitionalSQL/4_conqueringComplexities/README.md

 *   **Data Types (`VARCHAR2`, `NUMBER`, `DATE`, `BOOLEAN` - 23ai):**
     *   These scalar types are often the building blocks *within* XML and JSON structures.
 For example, an XML element might contain a `DATE`, or a JSON field might hold a `NUMBER` or a 23ai `BOOLEAN`.
     *   When extracting data from `XMLTYPE` or `JSON` (using functions like `XMLCAST`, `JSON_VALUE`), you'll convert parts of the complex type back into these standard Oracle scalar types.
+    *   **For JSON Relational Duality Views:** The underlying tables for a duality view are composed of these standard SQL data types.
+The duality view then maps these to JSON fields.
 *   **`DUAL` Table:**
     *   While less direct, `DUAL` can be used to construct `XMLTYPE` or `JSON` literals for testing or simple insertions if not using table data.
 E.g., `SELECT XMLTYPE('<test/>') FROM DUAL;`.
 *   **NULL Handling (`NVL`, `COALESCE`):**